shahd1995913/Deepfake-Privacy-Preserving-AI-Based-Early-Fall-Detection-for-our-Elders/README.md

 ## Applications
 - **Elderly Care Homes**: Monitoring without compromising the dignity and privacy of residents.
-- **In-Home Care Systems**: Assisting family members in ensuring the safety of elderly relatives.
-- **Healthcare Research**: Providing anonymized datasets for developing safer AI monitoring tools.

 ---

 ## Disclaimer
 This project is intended for **research and educational purposes** only.
-It should be deployed in compliance with privacy laws and ethical AI guidelines.